 Contingent Staffing vs Retained Staffing: Which One Should You Use?

-Looking into staffing options?
-You’ll find two main types: Contingent and Retained staffing.
-You’ve probably heard of these before, but what do they really mean?
+When looking into staffing services, the two most common types are Contingent and Retained staffing.
+But what do they really mean?
 And more importantly, which one is right for your business?
 Here’s a straightforward explanation to help you make a smart and informed decision.

-The key differences are the tactics these services use to find candidates and how tailored it is to your needs.
-One isn’t better than the other but they both suit different needs.
+The key differences are the tactics used to find workers and how you’ll pay.
+One isn’t better than the other but both suit different needs.

 What is contingent staffing?

 Simply put, contingent staffing is the “try before you buy” method of staffing.
-With contingent staffing, agencies won’t charge you until they successfully fill your position.
-This is great for companies that want to try a staffing service risk-free.
+With contingent staffing, agencies won’t charge you until they successfully place a worker.
+Making it great for companies who have short term openings, or that just want to test the waters using a staffing firm.

 Key features of contingent staffing:

-Contingent staffing is typically used for general labor to mid-tier management roles that are higher in volume and easier to fill.
+Contingent staffing is used for roles that are higher in volume or easier to fill.
+Think general labor and temporary management roles.

 It’s also perfect for companies with a tight budget or looking to hire urgently.
 They’re free to use until your position is filled and most will offer a 30 day guarantee on the candidates they provide.